Whither I go

 Sunday, March 24, 2019 at 7:00PM - Westmoreland Congregational United Church of Christ, Bethesda, MD

 Selections by Purcell, Chiao, Pärt, Young, Praetorius, Poulenc, Sances, Clendaniel & Josquin

 Third Practice returned in the of 2019 winter with “Clothed in Sun,” a program exploring the Marian tradition over more than five centuries of music.
-Alongside well-loved works by Josquin, Purcell, Poulenc and others, we presenting the premieres of two newly commissioned pieces: Allison Clendaniel’s Fountain and James Young’s Magnificat.
+Alongside well-loved works by Josquin, Purcell, Poulenc and others, we presented the premieres of two newly commissioned pieces: Allison Clendaniel’s Fountain and James Young’s Magnificat.
 The concert also featured music by little-known baroque composer Giovanni Felice Sances, including his haunting Stabat Mater, and the 2017 Ave verum corpus of Faye Chiao.
 Come explore this rich repertoire with us, to find a new favorite or rediscover an old one!